OpenSourceEBike/Bafang_M500_M600/Hardware/README.md

 The plastic gear in the m500, will NOT survive extremely increased power targets.
 If you go much above 13A it's adviced to have it replaced by a metal gear.

+##### Rotor Axle

+The rotor of the m600 has a different (longer/bigger) axle.
+This prevents easy swap of rotors between the two types and adding a m600 gearbox to the m600.
+It is, however, possible using professional mechanic equipment to build a m500 rotor with m600 axle.
+It has been done, but requires significant skill and knowhow.

 ## Controller hardware module